The heart of a hero stands the test of

 with departments that had fewer resources.
 Dave became instrumental in helping

 Goodyear to develop their own excellent Urban Survival program.
+The

 he is known as “Fire Pal Dave” to many Goodyear school kids.